firecat53/urlscan/README.md

 ## Installation and setup

-To install urlscan, install from your distribution repositories (Archlinux), from Pypi, or do a local development install with pip -e:
+To install urlscan, install from your distribution repositories, from Pypi, or do a local development install with pip -e:

+    pipx install urlscan

+    OR

     pip install --user urlscan

     OR